robert/robert.github.com/_posts/2016-09-12-building-a-magic-the-gathering-sealed-deck-ai.md

 ---

 <i>I’m going to re-run this analysis for future sets, and investigate how much variation in difficulty between them there actually is.
 If that sounds interesting to you then hit the subscribe button below.</i>
+<i>If you'd like the SQLite database that I used to run these analyses then email me for a copy.</i>